Memories & Reflections

 In the middle of the village, next to the railway station was a very small garden in the middle of what might have been called a traffic circle, had there been enough traffic to warrant it.
 In the centre of the little park (about five yards square) was a flag pole with the Union Jack flying.
 Of course, at that time Canada did not have a flag of our own.
 We were all British subjects.
 The station master who happened to have been born in Germany liked flowers and had time to spare so he thoughtfully created a very attractive swastika of flowers, with the flag pole exactly in the middle.
 Very attractive to the train passengers and the townspeople.
 No one thought anything of this before 1939 and when the war came along no one could tell the station master to change the design and if he did it would have appeared that he actually had Nazi sympathies.
 The paradox continued well into the war when they changed the name of the town to Winston.
 The garden was not nearly so interesting after that.
 After the war the name Swastika was re-instituted but not the flower garden.

 Brian and I had already done lots of camping, but it was wilderness camping with a prospector's tent, fishing, berry picking, canoeing, swimming, learning how not to get lost in the bush, and how to withdraw safely from unexpected encounters with bears.
-Mother took my three younger brothers and me to a lake and deposited us for the summer.
+Mother took my three younger brothers and me to a lake for the summer.
 Dad joined us on Sundays; he worked six days a week.

 This camp was entirely different, partly because the activities were organized for groups and supervised by adults and partly because the dynamics of groups are so different from being on your own in the bush.
 Brian and I enjoyed this one-time-only treat and remembered the highlights for many years.